 My heart hungered for His love and to be consciously aware of His presence moment by moment in my life.
-I knew the answer would not be found by reading and studying more scripture about Him; my one desire was to experience His spirit and being in my heart.
+I knew the answer would not be found by reading and studying scripture about Him; my one desire was to experience His spirit and being in my heart.

-The hidden secret today in Christian ministry and nationally known circles ministry is chiefly ego-driven, and few leaders have inner peace and a deepening spiritual relationship with Christ.
+Today’s hidden secret in Christian ministry and nationally known circles ministry is chiefly ego-driven, and few leaders have inner peace and a deepening spiritual relationship with Christ.
 Likewise, after nearly thirty years of ministry, I also came to a turning point in which I lost my first love for God, and I was dying on the inside too.
 I am thankful for the awareness I needed a dramatic change in my journey with God and dared to seek an inner transformation of my heart and life.
 (Silence is one of the purest forms of Worship and Prayer)

 So as I sat down in my chair, I knew it was long past due for me to stop talking and only listen to God so I could sort out his voice and will for my life.
 I soon discovered in the silence how to be present with God in the Eternal Now of His Spirit.
 I found in the silence as I let go of my innermost secrets and worries God drew near to me.
 In the stillness and quiet, I encountered the true lover of my soul.
 In the presence of Christ, the most I could do was the least I could do by letting go and releasing all of me and my hidden agenda.
-I found unconditional acceptance, love and renewed intimacy in my relationship with Christ.
-Whether you recognize it or not we all need on a regular basis a quiet place one on one with God to become intimately involved with each other.
+I found unconditional acceptance, love, and renewed intimacy in my relationship with Christ.
+Whether you recognize it or not, we all regularly need a quiet place one on one with God to become intimately involved with each other.
 (Thoughts in Solitude)

 Image by Jez Timms via Unsplash